-- Explore fashion and its communication on this inspiring course, which is developed alongside industry experts and has bred Graduate Fashion Week award-winners across several categories.
+- This course was developed alongside industry experts and has produced Graduate Fashion Week award-winners across several categories.

 Why study this course?

-On this creative interdisciplinary course, you will explore approaches towards communicating and promoting fashion.
-Working primarily with photography, drawing, digital media and film you will explore ideas around fashion and its global dissemination.
-You will study and apply branding, market analysis and PR to your creative work.
+Discover approaches towards communicating and promoting fashion.
+Work with photography, drawing, digital media and film to explore ideas around fashion and its global dissemination.

-As you progress, you will explore the use of digital marketing strategies, future trends and technology's role in fashion.
-This is applied through project development, which can include online marketing campaigns, web development, promotional films or publications.
-During your final year, you will showcase your creativity and fashion knowledge through an extended independent design project.
+Apply new ideas through project development, which can include online marketing campaigns, web development, promotional films or publications.
+Demonstrate your creativity and fashion knowledge through an extended independent design project.

-On graduation, you can work in a variety of inspiring professions across the fashion industry.
-Potential careers include photographer, stylist, trend forecaster, fashion editor, web-developer, online marketing, online visual merchandiser and events management.
+Choose from a variety of professions across the fashion industry.
+Potential careers include photographer, stylist, trend forecaster, fashion editor, web-developer, online marketing, online visual merchandiser and events manager.